 - Large mixing bowl and spoon

 - Small bowl (for dipping the coconut)

 - Measuring utensils

 - 1/4 c pumpkin seeds*

 - 1/4 c honey (use maple syrup for Pitta)

 - 2 Tbsp almond butter or tahini

 - 2 Tbsp Rasayana Ghrita or plain ghee (substitute with coconut oil)

-- 2 Tbsp shredded coconut, plus 1/2 cup extra for covering
+- 2 to 3 Tbsp shredded coconut, plus 1/2 cup extra for covering

 - 1 tsp cinnamon powder**